bioinformatics-core-shared-training/cruk-summer-school-2020/description.md

 During this course you will learn about:-

 - To provide an understanding of how aligned sequencing reads, genome sequences and genomic regions are represented in R.
-- To encourage confidence in reading sequencing reads into R, performing quality assessment and executing standard pipelines for (bulk) RNA-Seq and ChIP-Seq analysis
+- To encourage confidence in reading sequencing reads into R, performing quality assessment and executing standard pipelines for (bulk) RNA-Seq, ChIP-Seq and ATAC-seq analysis
 - Analysis of transcription factor (TF) and epigenomic (histone mark) ChIP-seq data
 - Recent advances in single-cell sequencing